Merkel calls for European unity, summit on refugee crisis

 De Maiziere stuck to his forecast that 800,000 refugees would arrive in Germany this year, despite some politicians saying there could be as many as one million.

-Arrivals in Germany seemed certain to rise after nearly 22,000 reached neighbouring Austria on Monday and Tuesday.
-Officials there said 350 refugees had arrived in Salzburg within an hour and a train was due to take more across the German border to Munich.
+Arrivals in Germany seemed certain to rise after nearly 22,000 reached neighboring Austria on Monday and Tuesday.
+Officials there said 350 refugees had arrived in the city of Salzburg within an hour and a train was due to take more across the German border to Munich.

 Women and small children were being allowed to board the train.
 Some young men appeared angry at the decision.